pAP3R/recur/README.md

-## Why pay more to lose money, when you can pay less??

-recur is a web-based order scheduler primarily created to save money on fees by providing additional functionality, such as recurring orders, to popular cryptocurrency exchange APIs which currently do not support them.
-Currently only configured to work with Coinbase Pro, the application allows scheduling of various recurring order configurations, allowing users to pay substantially lower fees than those they'd encounter on www.Coinbase.com, by interacting directly with the CB Pro API.

-### Who's this for?
+## recur, a CBPro recurring order scheduler

+recur is a web-based order scheduler created to enable users to schedule recurring orders through CoinbasePro, a feature currently only available on regular Coinbase.
+By using CBPro over the native order scheduler in Coinbase.com, it's possible to save a significant sum of money, depending on the DCA strategy being used.

+### How much money does it save?

-This app is intended to help people who currently have recurring orders for crypto currencies scheduled through Coinbase save money on fees.
-Assuming you have four $25 purchases a month that occur at regular intervals through Coinbase's "Recurring Orders" feature, a fee of $1.99 each buy means you're currently paying **$7.96 a month in fees**.
+Assuming you have four $25 purchases a month, occurring at regular intervals through Coinbase's "Recurring Orders" feature, you're currently paying **$7.96 a month in fees**.

-However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.** If you buy three hundred dollars of crypto a month, making a one hundred dollar purchase of the top three cryptos from coinbase.com.
+However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.**

+If you buy three hundred dollars of crypto a month, making a one hundred dollar purchase of the top three cryptos from coinbase.com.
 That's $8.97 in fees.
 A smart investor knows they should DCA though, so they're surely buying at least bi-weekly to spread out those gains.
 Equaling $17.94 in fees per month!

 Those same purchases will cost you only $1.50 and $3.00 respectively, through CoinbasePro, saving *a ton of money* which you can use to buy more crypto with.
 This app enables you to schedule any number of orders to be executed automatically, at those sweet, Coinbase Pro rates.

-Coinbase Pro is also totally free.
-There's very little reason *not* to be using it, anyway.
+Using this is also totally free.
+There's very little reason *not* to use this if you already have recurring orders.
 If you *weren't* DCA'ing because the fees were too high, now you can.

-# Testing

-If you want to play around with this before you put all your moneyz in it, use the sandbox API for coinbase, it's enabled by default in the app.py file.

-`auth_client = cbpro.AuthenticatedClient(key, b64secret, passphrase, api_url="https://api-public.sandbox.pro.coinbase.com")`

-CBPro's sandbox comes with a account that has around 200K, it's imagination money, but it's fun to play with the orders.

 # Usage